 Credit Cards With No Preset Spending Limit

 Some credit cards have credit limits assigned to the credit card.
 Any cardholder who's approved for that credit card would be approved for that credit limit.
-Or the credit card issuer may assign a credit limit based on your past credit history.
-Either way, the credit limit you have when you get your credit card can easily be the limit you have as long as you have that card.
+Or, the credit card issuer may assign cardholders a credit limit based on their past credit history.
+Either way, the credit limit you have when you get your credit card could easily be the limit you have as long as you have that card.

-Most people would assume no preset spending limit means you have unlimited purchasing power with that credit card.
-No preset spending limit cards are great, but not that great.
+Some people may assume "no preset spending limit" means you have unlimited purchasing power with that credit card.
+That isn't the case.
+Cards without preset spending limits are great—but not that great.

 Credit cards with no preset spending limit don't have a defined credit limit for that card.
-Instead, each borrower's spending limit is decided based on his or her income, payment history, the number of credit cards, previous spending patterns, and other financial factors the credit card issuer is aware of.
+Instead, each borrower's spending limit is determined by their income, payment history, the number of credit cards they already have, previous spending patterns, and other financial factors.
 Credit card issuers don't publicize their exact methods for calculating cardholders' spending limits, so it's hard to predict what your spending limit will be.

-One of the drawbacks of having a credit card without a preset spending limit is that you never really know how much you're able to spend on the credit card.
-On a credit card with a credit limit, you can check your balance and available credit to know whether you're able to make a purchase.
+That unpredictability is one of the drawbacks of having a credit card without a preset spending limit—you never really know how much you're able to spend on the credit card.
+On a credit card with a set credit limit, you can check your balance and available credit to know whether you're able to make a purchase.
 You don't have the same ability on a credit card without a preset spending limit.

-Instead of having a credit limit increase to make more credit available to you, the spending limit adjusts periodically based on your spending and payment habits.
+On the other hand, instead of having to request a credit limit increase whenever you'd like more credit made available to you, your spending limit will automatically adjust itself periodically, based on your spending and payment habits.
+You can often have your limit increased by request, as well.
 You may be allowed to occasionally exceed your spending limit at the credit card issuer's discretion.
 You can also be denied for a purchase that's outside your normal limits, even if your spending limit is high enough for the charge.
-On the other hand, you can often have your limit increased by request.